giancds/giancds.github.io/pages/about.md

 </span>
 </div>

-Hi I'm Giancarlo.
+Hi I'm Giancarlo (you may call me Gian if you'd like).
 I'm a Brazilian Ph.D. student at Dublin Institute of Technology in Ireland, supervised by [dr. John D. kelleher](http://www.comp.dit.ie/jkelleher/) and [dr. Robert J. Ross](http://www.robertjross.org/).

 I'm passionate about Machine Learning and Natural Language Processing, specially about Machine Translation.
 I'm into Deep Learning, Pokemon Go and Olympic Weightlifting.
 I may not be not a good swimmer but I can drink 5 cups of coffee in just one day!

-Here is a list of my current list publications (both in Portuguese and English).
+<a href="{{ site.url }}/about/publications/">Here</a> is a list of my current list publications (both in Portuguese and English).